Julie Wilson Nimmo: Career

 In October 2022, Nimmo co-hosted the breakfast show with Ewan Cameron, which went out across the Scottish Bauer Network.

 From December 2022 to January 2023, Nimmo appeared in The Wonderful Wizard of Oz at the Tron Theatre.

 In November 2022, Nimmo starred as Mrs Sawdust, alongside husband Hemphill as Mr Sawdust, in new CBeebies television series Olga da Polga.

 On New Year's Day 2023, Nimmo starred in a television programme called Jules' and Greg's Wild Swim about wild swimming with actor-husband Hemphill.
 It aired on BBC Scotland Channel and BBC iPlayer.
 The full series was recorded in the summer of 2023.

 In January 2023, Nimmo returned as DC Megan Squire in BBC Scotland comedy series Scot Squad.

 In February 2023, Nimmo returned to co-host Ewen and Cat at Breakfast standing in for Cat alongside Ewen Cameron which aired across the Scottish Bauer Network.

 In March 2023, Nimmo featured in an BBC Scotland documentary as part of the broadcaster celebrating 100 years of broadcasting.
 She was joined by husband Hemphill and Balamory co-star Juliet Cadzow.
 In August 2023, Nimmo and Hemphill completed filming the series version of Jules and Greg's Wild Swim which aired in January 2024 on BBC Scotland.
 In the final episode, Nimmo returned to Tobermory, where Balamory was filmed.

 In January 2025, Nimmo and her husband Greg Hemphill presented Jules and Greg's New Year for BBC Radio Scotland, sharing stories and picking their favourite music.
+In October 2025, Nimmo and her husband released a book titled Jules and Greg's Wild Swim, based on their BBC wild swimming television programme.
+The couple went on a book tour around Scotland and appeared on STV News to promote the book.
+They also appeared at Wigtown Book Festival.

-Nimmo will return as Miss Hoolie in a new series of Balamory in 2026.
+Nimmo returned as Miss Hoolie in a new series of Balamory in 2026, with the first episode airing on 20 April on CBeebies and BBC iPlayer.
+Nimmo added that she 'never expected' to return to the show.

+In April 2026, Nimmo was a guest reader on the children's television series CBeebies Bedtime Story.

 Personal life

-Nimmo is married to actor Greg Hemphill, and they have two sons.
+Nimmo is married to actor Greg Hemphill, and they have two sons, Ben and Chevvy.
 They met and appeared together in the television comedies Pulp Video (1995–1996, her first major television credit), and Chewin' the Fat (1999–2002).